holstegelab/aghub_docs/agh_use_of_research_drive.md

    ```bash
        mount_rd RD:your_folder_name
    ```
+   This script is provided on AGHub and will excute a rclone mount command (see below), and run this in a so-called 'screen' session in the background.

    Now the `rd` folder in your home folder will contain the data that is on the research drive.
 Any files you copy in the `rd` folder will appear also automatically on the research drive.
 And if you have set up the sync client or rclone on your own pc, it will also appear automatically on your own pc in the folder that you have set up fo rthis.

 >[!NOTE]
 > This assumes that you have named your configuration 'RD'.
 If you have chosen a different name, replace 'RD' with the
-> name of your configuration. `your_folder_name` is the name of the folder you seen when executing `rclone ls RD:`.
+> name of your configuration. `your_folder_name` is the name of the folder you see when executing `rclone ls RD:`.

-   This script will excute a rclone mount command (see below), and run this in a so-called 'screen' session in the background.

-   Now, files in the folder 'rd' will mirror the files in the research drive.
-   Also, if you have set up a sync client or a similar rclone configuration on your local machine, **any files copied to the rd folder will immediately appear in the mounted folder on your local machine**.
-   Vice versa, any files copied in the mounted folder on your local machine will immediately appear in the `rd` folder on the cluster.

    To unmount the research drive, run the following command:
    ```bash